The Anatomy of a Gluten Free, Allergy Friendly Pancake

 - Cassava (can leave a fruity/funky after taste)

-- Coconut (make sure you like the taste of coconut)
+- Coconut (make sure you like the taste of coconut, and understand its liquid absorbing properties)

 - Millet (can taste a lot like corn)

 After selecting your flour, you need to select a milk.
 The same general rules apply.
-Sample your milk, and if it’s very strong in flavor, question if it will clash with your ingredients.
-For example, I wouldn’t choose hazelnut milk and lemon flavoring.
+Sample your milk, and if it’s very strong in flavour, question if it will clash with your ingredients.
+For example, I wouldn’t choose hazelnut milk and lemon flavouring.
 However, there are no fast and hard rules here.
 Go with what tastes good to YOU.

-It’s rare that we don’t use vanilla extract in our recipes.
-You can use ground vanilla, or vanilla bean scrapings.
-The only time you should skip the vanilla in our opinion is when you’re allergic or intolerant to vanilla.
+It’s rare that I don’t use organic vanilla extract in my pancake (and waffle) recipes.
+You can use ground vanilla, or vanilla bean scrapings as well.
+The only time you should skip the vanilla in my opinion is when you’re allergic or intolerant to vanilla.

 - Apples